 About Your Presenter

 Fr.
 Raymond F. Collins is a renowned expert on the New Testament.
-He was formerly dean of the School of Religious Studies and professor of New Testament at Catholic University.
+He is currently a visiting scholar in the Department of Religious Studies at Brown University, and he was formerly dean of the School of Religious Studies and professor of New Testament at Catholic University.
 He has also served as a member of the faculty of theology at the Katholieke Universiteit Leuven, where he was chair of the Programs in English, long-time editor of Louvain Studies, and rector of the American College.